pneumococcal vaccine (polysaccharide)

 The vaccine is recommended for everyone 2 years of age or older who are at an increased risk of having complications or dying from pneumococcal pneumonia.
 These include people:

-- with chronic conditions such as heart disease, lung disease, kidney failure, or metabolic disorders
+- with chronic conditions such as heart disease, lung disease, liver disease, kidney failure, alcoholism, diabetes or cerebrospinal fluid leaks with HIV infection, certain types of cancer, or people receiving drugs which suppress the immune system

 - recovering from severe disease